streamr-dev/network/README.md

 - A _stream_ is an ordered list of messages uniquely identified by an id (and a partition).
 - A _publisher_ is a client that connects to a broker and publishes messages to stream(s).
 - A _subscriber_ is a client that connects to a broker and subscribes to the messages of stream(s).

+### Leaders, repeaters, and message numbering

+Given a stream and a set of nodes, one node is elected to be the _leader_ of the stream.
+The _leader node_ is responsible for assigning unique numbers from a strictly increasing integer sequence to the messages being published to the stream (by one or more publishers).
+Thus a leader provides messages with identity (for duplicate detection) and ordering (for gap detection).

+Only after a message has been numbered will it be delivered to the subscribers of the stream.
+The subscribers are clients that are either connected directly to the leader or to a _repeater_.
+A _repeater node_ subscribes to the leader or another repeater of the stream, and simply propagates the numbered message to its subscribers (including other repeaters).
+Hence a rooted graph emerges with the _leader_ as root and _repeaters_ as nodes.

+When a leader quits or becomes unavailable, a new one must be elected if the stream in question still actively being published or subscribed to.

+A _leader_ and _repeater_ are roles that a node may take given a specific stream.
+Thus a node may at the same time be a leader for a certain set of streams and a repeater for another set of streams.
+Also a node may not play any role for a given stream.
+Hence the logical network topology varies from one stream to another.